Main / Edit / History / / Users Area

 Which would always return 1...

-So you get authenticated for knowing SQL :-) and not having proper password
+So you get authenticated for knowing SQL :-) and not for having a proper password

-If you ever did that then you should not continue web development till you read this article:
+If you write code like this then you should not continue web development until you've read this article:

 SQL Injection